Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Steady-state distributions

-\paragraph{Star.} Let us now consider the star in the rare migration limit.
-First, in the limit $\alpha \rightarrow 0$, where $\alpha$ denotes migration asymmetry (see Section~Model and methods in the main text), the transition probability between two neighboring genotypes $\theta$ and $\beta$ simplifies to:
+First, in the limit $\alpha \rightarrow 0$, where $\alpha$ denotes migration asymmetry (see Section~``Model and methods'' in the main text), the transition probability between two neighboring genotypes $\theta$ and $\beta$ simplifies to:

 Indeed, the fixation probability starting from one fully mutant deme then tends to $1/D$ \cite{Marrec21}.
-Thus, the ratios of stationary probabilities are the same as in a deme.
-Following the same line of reasoning as in a well-mixed population~\cite{sella2005} and as for circulations above, we obtain:
+Thus, the ratios of transition probabilities are given by \cref{eq:ratio-deme} with $N=C$.
+Following the same line of reasoning as above leads to a stationary distribution

 This coincides with the stationary distribution for a well-mixed population with size $C$ in the Moran model, see \cref{eq:stat_dist_wm}.

 Second, if $\alpha \rightarrow \infty$, using the corresponding limit of the fixation probability starting from one fully mutant deme \cite{Marrec21} leads to the transition probability